techmatlock/homelab/pi-hole/README.md

 Since accessing homelab on a separate VLAN, make sure to go to Settings > DNS > Bind only to interface eth0

-This was the error I was getting from pihole.log before making the change.

 ```
 pihole ignoring query from non-local network 192.168.10.254
 ```